fablabbcn/smartcitizen-docs/docs/Smart Citizen Station.md

 The particle sensors measurements are delivered as averages of the two sensors with periodic validity checks.
 We are currently developing one-shot strategies for battery life improvement, but in the meantime, please make sure the sensor has reliable energy supply if you will use these sensors permanently.

-### Sensor data processing

-We have developed an algorithm that ingests the platform data and processes electrochemical sensor sensor data.
-This algorithm is **in validation stage** and will be included in the online platform flow from Smart Citizen once validated.

-!!! info "Sensor Analysis Framework"
-    Learn more about the sensors calibration on the [Sensor Analysis Framework](/Sensor Analysis Framework) section.

 ## Power

 The kit has a battery life of 12 hours as is intended as a backup solution only.
 That's why a power supply needs to be installed as decribed below.